Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

-As discussed in Sec. \ref{sec : basic_polarimetry}, the objective of polarimetric calibration is to correct for instrumental {\it polconversion} and {\it polrotation}, which can not be achieved using self-calibration based approaches alone.
+As discussed in Sec. \ref{sec : basic_polarimetry}, the objective of polarimetric calibration is to correct for instrumental {\it polconversion} and {\it polrotation}, which cannot be achieved using self-calibration-based approaches alone.
 The most recent MWA primary beam model \citep{Sokowlski2017} used in P-AIRCARS successfully reduces the instrumental leakages significantly.
 Though it can come close, no primary beam model can reproduce the true response exactly.
-To remove the residual instrumental leakages, we use some well established physical properties of the quiet Sun thermal emission at meter-wavelengths to design an image based correction.
-The characteristics of the quiet Sun thermal emission we rely on are:
+To remove the residual instrumental leakages, we use some well-established physical properties of the quiet-Sun thermal emission at metee wavelengths to design an image-based correction.
+The characteristics of the quiet-Sun thermal emission we rely on are:

-\begin{enumerate} \item The brightness temperature of the quiet Sun thermal emission is well known to lie in the range of $10^5-10^6\ \mathrm{K}$ \citep{Mercier2005, oberoi2017, Vocks2020, Mondal2019, Sharma2020}. \item Quiet Sun thermal emission has a very low level of circular polarization ($\lesssim1\%$), which arises due to propagation effects through the magnetized corona \citep{Sastry_2009}. \item No linearly polarized emission is expected from the quiet Sun thermal emissions \citep{Alissandrakis2021}. \end{enumerate} No assumptions are made about the polarization properties of any active emissions as they depend on the emission mechanism, magnetic field strength and topology, and are variable across time and frequency.
+\begin{enumerate} \item The brightness temperature of the quiet-Sun thermal emission is well known to lie in the range of $10^5-10^6\ \mathrm{K}$ \citep{Mercier2005, oberoi2017, Vocks2020, Mondal2019, Sharma2020}. \item Quiet-Sun thermal emission has a very low level of circular polarization ($\lesssim1\%$), which arises due to propagation effects through the magnetized corona \citep{Sastry_2009}. \item No linearly polarized emission is expected from the quiet-Sun thermal emission \citep{Alissandrakis2021}. \end{enumerate} No assumptions are made about the polarization properties of any active emissions as they depend on the emission mechanism, magnetic field strength, and topology, and are variable across time and frequency.

 Given these properties, one can argue that any Stokes Q and U emission seen in the quiet Sun region must arise due to residual instrumental leakages.
-Also, as the circular polarization of the quiet Sun is $\lesssim1\%$, the dominant contribution to the Stokes Q and U leakage must come from Stokes I. For the MWA, the misalignment of the dipoles with respect to the sky coordinates has been established to be small enough to give rise to in-significant mixing between Stokes Q and U \citep{lenc2017}.
+Also, as the circular polarization of the quiet-Sun is $\lesssim1\%$, the dominant contribution to the Stokes Q and U leakage must come from Stokes I. For the MWA, the misalignment of the dipoles with respect to the sky coordinates has been established to be small enough to give rise to insignificant mixing between Stokes Q and U \citep{lenc2017}.
 An explicit correction for $\mathrm{K_{cross}}(\nu,\ t)$ has also been applied to correct for the mixing between Stokes U and V. Based on these arguments, instrumental leakages are corrected as follows: \begin{enumerate}